-Solar is scaling up rapidly, with capacity more than trebling over the past four years
+Solar is scaling up rapidly, with capacity nearly quadrupling over the past five years

-New installations totaling more than 75 GW in 2016 took global solar PV power generating capacity to 301 GW by year-end, a 33.2% increase versus the end of 2015.
-Capacity has more than trebled in the past four years.
+New installations totaling more than 97 GW in 2017 took global solar PV power generating capacity to nearly 400 GW by year-end, a 32% increase versus the end of 2016.
+Capacity has nearly quadrupled in the past five years.

-The largest increments in 2016 were recorded in China (34.5 GW) and the US (14.7 GW), together accounting for two-thirds of the growth in global solar capacity.
-Japan provided the third largest addition (8.6 GW).
-China also leads in terms of cumulative installed capacity (78.1 GW), with more than a quarter of the global total.
-Japan (42.8 GW) moved past Germany (41.3 GW) to take second place, with the US (40.3 GW) now close behind Germany.
+The largest increments in 2017 were recorded in China (53 GW) and the US (11 GW), together accounting for two-thirds of the growth in global solar capacity.
+Japan provided the third largest addition (7 GW).
+China also leads in terms of cumulative installed capacity (130 GW), with one-third of the global total.
+The US (51 GW) and Japan (49 GW) are in second and third with Germany (42 GW) now in fourth.

-Solar power generation enjoyed another year of very rapid growth in 2016, with a 29.6% increase.
-Its overall share of global power generation remains low (1.3%), but that share has more doubled in just three years.
-Solar is starting to have a noticeable impact in terms of sources of power generation growth, contributing more than 20% of the growth of global power in 2016.
+Solar power generation enjoyed another year of very rapid growth in 2015, with a 35% increase.
+Its overall share of global power generation remains low (1.7%), but that share has more doubled in just three years.
+Solar is starting to have a noticeable impact in terms of sources of power generation growth, contributing nearly 20% of the growth of global power in 2017.